 It is no myth that research can take up a good chunk of time.
 However, gaining experience that directly relates to what you are planning on going into is never a waste of time.
 The skills that you learn while involved in undergraduate research (such as data management, communication skills, technical writing, team work, developing a research question, etc.) can directly impact your coursework.
 Being involved in research provides you with another set of skills and resources that you can rely on while dealing with your coursework.

 Our office exists to help you find opportunities that fit your particular situation.
 If you need a source of income, but you would also love to be involved in research, we can do our best to help make that work.
 In 2019 we debuted a collaboration with Career Services called Research Opportunities through Work Study (ROWS).
 Students who qualify for Federal Work Study can be paired with paid research assistantships.
-If this is an opportunity that is interesting to you, please check out our ROWS site here.
+If this is an opportunity that is interesting to you, please check out our ROWS site.
 We also have a ton of other great ways to find funding to conduct research.
-Please check out those opportunities here.

 We have no GPA requirements for undergraduate research.
 Involvement in research is not an exclusive club only reserved for Einstein and Stephen Hawking.
 Anyone and everyone is capable of involvement.
 It just comes down to finding a research position that is right for you.
 Our office can help you find a research position that is as supportive and helpful as you feel you need.
-If you are interested in learning more about how we match students up with the best research opportunities for them, please check out this page.
+If you are interested in learning more about how we match students up with the best research opportunities for them, please check out our getting started resources.

 FACTS of Undergraduate Research